 Your conference reflection paper is due at the same time as your conference presentation.
 It should be two-pages minimum, single-spaced throughout, with one-inch margins.
-Regardless whether you have a partner for the conference, you must write this paper alone.
+Regardless of whether you have a partner for the conference, you must write this paper alone.
 In this paper, I would like you to reflect on your experiences in New York in general and at the conference in particular.
 What was your topic order?
+How many resolutions were you a sponsor on?
 How many resolutions were you a signatory on?
 What went well?
 What was challenging?
 If you have a partner, how was your working relationship?
 In retrospect, what would you have done differently both prior to the conference and at the conference itself?
 What lessons did you learn from the conference that you hope you will take with you in the future?
 What did you do while in New York?
 Etc.